 ---|---|---|---|

-Software Development Environment Description | No documentation is necessary in the submission. | Summary of software life cycle development plan, including a summary of the configuration management and maintenance activities. | Summary of software life cycle development plan.
-Annotated list of control documents generated during development process.
-Include the configuration management and maintenance plan documents. |
+8 | Software Development Environment Description | Software Development, Configuration Management, and Maintenance Practices | Summary of software life cycle development plan, including a summary of the configuration management and maintenance activities (software development process). (*) + Complete configuration management and maintenance plans. |

 Pingback: FDA Software Guidances and the IEC 62304 Software Standard - Sunstone Pilot, Inc.